 The whole point of The Bachelor’s Kitchen is to help single people, especially single men, to do more cooking and less Bachelor eating: delivery pizza, frozen dinners, take-out, fast food and junk.
 Cooking for yourself is a great skill to have, it’s fun and it can actually save your life.

-Why, then, do so many of us fall into that bachelor behavior?
+Why, then, do so many of us fall into that bachelor’s behavior?
 Well, we usually put other things ahead of ourselves.
-It could be work, or a social life, or it’s something you never did, or always did and you’re tired of it.
+It could be work or social life, or it’s something you never did, or always did and you’re tired of it.
 There are so many excuses to take the easy path.
 But as we know, easy is not always better.
 In fact, quite often, it’s the worst path.
 Even when we have the best intentions, cooking for one can be a challenge.
 That’s if you even know how to cook.

 Researchers agree that shopping and cooking for one is difficult.
 It’s just easier to reach for the snack foods.
 They come in single serve packages and keep forever.
 Too often, fresh food can wither in the refrigerator, even when you plan your meals ahead of time.